AntonSol919/linkspace/homepage/index.md

 Exchanging data can be thought of as combining **your tree** with **another tree**.
 We've dubbed words to describe specific cases such as:
 '__creating posts__', '__uploading image__', '__upvote/like a post__', '__stream a video __', etc.
-Fundamentally they can be viewed as merging trees, with an application providing a pleasant interface.
+Fundamentally they can be viewed as merging trees, with a frontend application providing a pretty interface.

 The majority of the internet that people interact with today follows a single host design.
 A design where you make a request to get the only 'real' copy of the tree.
 For all its simplicity, this design has downsides.
-It becomes a single point of failure, links can become invalid, everybody has to re-invent authentication, every application has to re-invent dealing with IO errors, etc. Additionally, there are profound [consequences](#why) for the dynamic between host and user.
+It becomes a single point of failure, links can become invalid, everybody has to re-invent authentication, every application has to re-invent dealing with IO errors, etc. Additionally, there are profound [consequences](#reason2) for the dynamic between host and user.

 In linkspace there is no single 'real' copy, and thus no de facto administrator.
 Any number of participants can host (part of) a tree.